qweraqq/qweraqq.github.io/_posts/2021-09-27-how-python-run-codes.md

 ```

 ## 4 Compiler
--This compilation task is split into two components:
+- This compilation task is split into two components:
 1. Compiler: Traverse the AST and create a control flow graph(CFG), which represents the logical sequence for execution.
 2. Assembler: Convert the nodes in the CFG to sequential, executable statements known as bytecode.
 - built-in function `compile()`: We can call the `compiler()`in Python, it returns a code object